DIT112-V20/group-03/README.md

 ## Set-up: User

-Any authorized user can acces and control the car by entering the URL https://quar.online and log in with an authorized username and password.
+Any authorized user can access and control the car by entering the URL https://quar.online and log in with an authorized username and password.

 ## Set-up: Developer